SAP-samples/cloud-s4-sample-ext/README.md

-How to obtain support
+How to get support
 ---------------------
-File a message in the [SAP Support Launchpad](https://launchpad.support.sap.com/#/incident/create) under component `CA-GTF-FND`
+Create a message in the [SAP Support Launchpad](https://launchpad.support.sap.com/#/incident/create) under component `CA-GTF-FND`